vmware-tanzu/vm-operator/docs/concepts/workloads/vm.md

 | `poweredOn` | Powers on a powered off VM or resumes a suspended VM |
 | `poweredOff` | Powers off a powered on or suspended VM (controlled by `spec.powerOffMode`) |
 | `suspended` | Suspends a powered on VM (controlled by `spec.suspendMode`) |

+### Restart

+It is possible to restart a powered on VM by setting `spec.nextRestartTime` to `now` (case-insensitive).
+A mutating webhook transforms `now` into an RFC3339Nano-formatted string.
+During the VM's reconciliation, the value of `spec.nextRestartTime` is compared to the last time the VM was restarted by VM Operator.
+If `spec.nextRestartTime` occurs _after_ the last time a restart occurred, then the VM is restarted in accordance with `spec.restartMode`.

+Please note that it is not possible to schedule future restarts by assigning an explicit RFC3339Nano-formatted string to `spec.nextRestartTime`.
+The only valid values for `spec.nextRestartTime` are an empty string when creating a VM and `now` (case-insensitive) when updating/patching an existing VM.

 ### Default Power State on Create